 - In a large skillet or stock pot, heat the oil over medium heat.
 Add the minced garlic and cook until fragrant, under a minute.
 Then add all the vegetables and stir-fry over high heat for 3-4 minutes until crisp-tender.
 Turn off the heat, remove the vegetables from the pan and set aside.

 - Transfer the stock to the same pan that you cooked the vegetables in.
-Add the rice noodles and soak them in the stock for about 10 minutes, until they’re soft.
-After 10 minutes there will be some liquid left in the pan.
+Add the rice noodles and soak them in the stock for 5-6 minutes, until they're soft.
+After this time there will be some liquid left in the pan.
 Turn the heat on to medium-high.
 Add the soy sauce (and fish sauce if using), vegetables and chinese sausage (if using) and toss for a minute or two making sure all the components are combined.
-Don’t worry if the noodles look a bit wet.
+Don't worry if the noodles look a bit wet.
 They will absorb all the remaining liquid in a matter or minutes.
 Plate and serve warm with lemon wedges and additional soy or fish sauce.